I led the design for messaging features at Hudl, allowing coaches and athletes to send messages, videos, and attachments to each other.

 I led multiple sketch sessions with the team to mock up different solutions to each experience.
 From these low-fidelity mockups, I created higher-fidelity wireframes and flows that our team could show users for feedback.
 Tools such as Framer.JS and Pixate allowed me to quickly replicate complex animations and interactions.
 For nitty-gritty details and copy, I used Sketch plugins that allowed me to display JSON data to mimic how my designs would look like to actual users.

 The user research and iteration process helped us form several principles:

-Within four months, our team delivered an MVP with the following:
+Within four months, our team delivered an MVP to hundreds of teams with the following:

 © Kevin Chang, All Rights Reserved